 isratr can be specified as (TA_HLNG || TA_ASM).
-If TA_HLNG (= 0x00) is specified, the interrupt service routine is called through a high-level language interface.
+If TA_HLNG (= 0x00) is specified, the interrupt service routine is called through the C language interface.
 If TA_ASM (= 0x01) is specified, the interrupt service routine is called through an assembly language interface.

 The Standard Profile does not require support for DEF_INH if the implementation supports ATT_ISR.
-In this case, the Standard Profile does not require support for these functions when TA_ASM is specified in isratr.
+In this case, the Standard Profile does not require support for when TA_ASM is specified in isratr.